timsuchanek/prisma2-example/README.md

 ##### 3.1.
 Create migration

-Run the following command to create a new migration:
+Run the following command to save a new migration:

 ```
 prisma2 lift create --name 'init'